Xharlie/MultiGen/README.md

 ![Image of GT](https://github.com/Xharlie/MultiGen/blob/master/README_IMG/face/GEN0-6.png)

 Result 2:
-> images aren't included but images with same person, emotion and transformation are included in the training set:
+> Images aren't included but images with same person, emotion and transformation are included in the training set:
 This experiment is testing the network's capability to learn the manifold of a person and one of the particular transformation.
 GT:
 ![Image of GT](https://github.com/Xharlie/MultiGen/blob/master/README_IMG/face/GT5-0-1.png)